indeedeng/iwf/README.md

 iWF is a platform for developing resilient, fault-tolerant, scalable long-running applications.
-It offers a convenient abstraction for durable timers, background execution with backoff retry, persistence, indexing, message queues, RPC, and more.
+It offers a convenient abstraction for durable timers, background execution with backoff retry, persistence, caching, indexing, message queues, RPC, and more.
 You will build long-running reliable processes faster than ever.

 iWF is built on top of [Cadence](https://github.com/uber/cadence)/[Temporal](https://github.com/temporalio/temporal).